So, you’re thinking about buying an old house. Or you already live in one.

 Your plumbing system accounts for 15% of your home’s value, so if you have not purchased your older gem, yet, you’ll want to ask questions about how the plumbing was maintained under previous ownership.
-Plumbing that is more than 25 years old is more prone to blockage and breakage.
+Plumbing that is more than 25 years old is more prone to potential problems, such as blockage and breakage.

 If you hire a home inspector, listen carefully to the plumbing repairs suggested; however, it can be challenging for the inspector to spot faulty and defective pipes, so you should consider hiring a professional plumber during the inspection process, as well.